Clicky

 You could be in the wrong mode or using the wrong key.
 Many jet skis will come with different riding modes or a learning key.

-Before you go riding, check to see if you have an “L-Key” or “Learning Key” as those will restrict take-off and top speed.
-Some watercraft even have the learning mode built-in and will have a light turn on saying “L-Mode”.
+Before you take the PWC for a ride, check to see if you have an “L-Key” or “Learning Key” as those will restrict take-off and top speed.
+Some jet skis even have the learning mode built-in and will have a light turn on saying “L-Mode”.

 Learn more about modes and keys here.